-Now an eight-year $150 million programme, the impact of its work has been far-reaching: the HSBC Water Programme has provided 1.65 million people with clean water and over 2.5 million with sanitation, in six focus countries – Bangladesh, India, Nepal, Pakistan, Ghana and Nigeria.
+The impact of the $150 million programme has been far-reaching: the HSBC Water Programme has provided 1.72 million people with clean water, over 2.7 million with sanitation and 3.5 million with hygiene education in six countries – Bangladesh, India, Nepal, Pakistan, Ghana and Nigeria.

-The overall impact of the programme will be that the poorest and most vulnerable people in our six target countries live healthier and more dignified lives through access to safe water and sanitation, and improved hygiene.
+The programme has enabled the poorest and most vulnerable people in these six countries live healthier and more dignified lives through access to safe water and sanitation, and improved hygiene.

 Sustainable apparel supply chains project

-Building on the success of the HSBC Water Programme, HSBC and WaterAid launched a new 3 year project to deliver essential water and sanitation services in apparel factories and nearby communities in Bangladesh and India, improving the lives of people like Apsara (top) and Shusmita.
+Building on the success of the HSBC Water Programme, HSBC and WaterAid launched the Sustainable Supply Chains project in 2018 to deliver essential water and sanitation services in apparel factories and nearby communities in Bangladesh and India.

 The film showcases the impact of climate change on access to clean water and the knock on effects for small businesses in Dacope, Bangladesh.
 WaterAid and and HSBC have been working together in Bangladesh since 2012 to provide climate-resilient clean water resources.